muxspace/doppelganger/README.md

 properly.
 The only options are to activate the module and set the target riak host and port.

+    {doppelganger, [
+      {active, true},
+      {riak_host, "your-doppelganger-host" },
+      {riak_port, 8081} % Should be your PB port
+    ]},

 Future
 ======
 1. Detect network partition and cache updates locally (maybe in a separate riak bucket or in ets)
 2. Potentially support multiple riak nodes (but probably leave as is, which would be one-for-one)
+3. Preserve client id and any other meta data that needs to be preserved from the original client request

 References
 ==========